 Miami-Dade County, FL

 The Florida Department of Transportation adopted a Complete Streets Policy in September 2014.
 To advance and implement the policy, the Department developed a set of context classifications to guide the planning, design, and operation of state roadways so that these facilities can support the needs of all users based on their contexts.
 The FDOT Context Classification handbook was adopted by the Department in August 2017.

 In support of the various Department efforts to share about their Complete Streets initiative and the new Context Classification System, FDOT District 6 facilitated a workshop in Miami-Dade County to help further inform and collaborate with regional partners and local agencies, as well as other transportation industry professionals on this topic.
-As part of the Kittelson & Associates Team, Urbe Studio staff led the overall coordination and preparation of materials necessary to conduct this workshop.
+While employed with Kittelson & Associates, Fabian led the overall coordination and preparation of materials necessary to conduct this workshop.